 What size of speaker cable should I use?

-The size of speaker cable is determined by the power output and the distances to the speakers (see chart opposite).
+The size of speaker cable is determined by the power output and the distances to the speakers (see chart below).

 How do I connect the speakers?

-Commercial audio speakers are wired connected in parallel (see diagram opposite).
+Commercial audio speakers are wired connected in parallel (see diagram below).

 Volume Levels and Controls